wpbSabi/ducks/README.md

 >* It is likely that our cresteds laid within the expected range

 2. The R script `duck_eggs_table.R` provides a monthly view of eggs laid.

-*Note that this includes young ducks even if they were not od enough to lay eggs yet*

 ![GIF Image](/images/eggs_per_duck.png)